-The Centre for Research and Expertise in Social Gerontology (CREGÉS) brings together researchers, practitioners-researchers, students and collaborators from different practice environments around the same mission: to improve services and professional practices aimed at older adults.
+The Centre for Research and Expertise in Social Gerontology (CREGÉS) brings together researchers, research-practitioners, students and collaborators from different practice environments around the same mission: to improve services and professional practices aimed at older adults.
 This mission is based on the development of social research, the development, testing and validation of Leading-edge practices, the social services and health intervention and technology assessment unit (ÉTMISSS) and on teaching and knowledge transfer activities.

 Our Research Axes in Social Gerontology